irnerio-opendata/memo/README.md

 * the `diagrams` directory contains a set of Graffoo diagrams representing the refactored model of each iteration;

+* the `docs` directory contains all the files related to the ontology and its versions in time.

 * the `sparql` directory contains a set of refactored Formal Competency Questions.

 ![](https://github.com/irnerio-opendata/memo/blob/master/diagrams/memo_full_diagram.png)